Community service: Reasons

+Educational community service

+Secondary education

 Some educational jurisdictions in the United States require students to perform community service hours to graduate from high school.
 In some high schools in Washington, for example, students must finish 200 hours of community service to get a diploma.
-Some school districts in Washington, including Seattle Public Schools, differentiate between community service and "service learning," requiring students to demonstrate that their work has contributed to their education.
+Some school districts in Washington, including Seattle Public Schools, differentiate between community service and "service learning", requiring students to demonstrate that their work has contributed to their education.
 If a student in high school is taking an Advancement Via Individual Determination (AVID) course, community service is often needed.
 Whether American public schools could require volunteer hours for high school graduation was challenged in Immediato v.
 Rye Neck School District, but the court found no violation.

 Many other high schools do not require community service hours for graduation, but still see an impressive number of students get involved in their communities.
 For example, in Palo Alto, California, students at Palo Alto High School log about 45,000 hours of community service every year.
 As a result, the school's College and Career Center awards 250–300 students the President's Volunteer Service Award every year for their hard work.